Escobar Inc

 Escobar Inc is a company registered in Guaynabo, Puerto Rico, tied to various scams involving selling smartphones and flamethrowers with Escobar Inc branding without delivering the products to customers.
 It was established on April 20, 2015.
 The company is known for its association with Roberto de Jesús Escobar Gaviria, the brother of Pablo Escobar, and various scams.

 History

-The company was formed into a legal corporation on April 20, 2015 in Puerto Rico.
+The company was formed into a legal corporation on April 20, 2015, in Puerto Rico.

 Conflict with Netflix

 On July 1, 2016, Escobar Inc sent a letter to Netflix, Inc. regarding the series Narcos demanding $1 billion in payment for unauthorized usage of content.
 On September 11, 2017, Carlos Muñoz Portal, a location scout from Netflix, was found assassinated in his car in Mexico.
 Roberto Escobar denied any involvement and offered to provide hitmen as security for Netflix.
-On November 6, 2017, Escobar Inc abandoned the dispute.
+Escobar Inc later abandoned the dispute.

 Donald Trump

 On January 8, 2019, Pablo Escobar's brother Robert Escobar, launched a $50 million GoFundMe fundraiser on behalf of Escobar Inc in an effort to impeach President Trump.
 The page was promptly removed from the platform.